lightkurve/lightkurve/docs/source/about/testing.rst

 .. image:: https://user-images.githubusercontent.com/14965634/53126462-01a9c780-3515-11e9-9031-1f7cd06fcfb3.png
     :width: 500 px

-Note that here we're using the master branch.
+Note that here we're using the main branch.
 If you want to run the tests on a branch you are developing, switch to that branch using `git checkout branchname`.
 Once you're in the `lightkurve` directory, go to the tests directory in `lightkurve/tests`.

 .. image:: https://user-images.githubusercontent.com/14965634/53126884-ff943880-3515-11e9-9c1e-e4efc10b5bc2.png
     :width: 500 px